vinay-sj/python-flask-microservices/README.md

 * scp -i access.pem cd /Users/anaghabhosale/Downloads/<key_pair.pem>  ubuntu@ec2-18-208-163-152.compute-1.amazonaws.com:~/home/ubuntu/init/.

-### Step 9: Configure your Jenkins pipeline.
+### Step 9: Configure your Jenkins pipeline and pipeline script.
-//TODO More info to add here
+* Login to Jenkins Dashboard.Create a new pipeline by clicking on New Item and selecting Pipeline.
+* Create a new key_pair in the region where you have the deployment server.
+* Create a new key_pair in the region where you have the deployment server.

 ### Step 10: Setup the datadog credentials in Jenkins
 //TODO More info to add here APP_KEY API_KEY